josecarlosgt/Web-Design-and-Development/README.md

 # Tutorial: Styling the content of your website

 CSS (Cascading Style Sheets) is a language that describes how a web page is styled for visual presentation.
-We will style the content of our page by implementing four basic concepts of graphic design: typography, color, image composition, and layout.
+We will style the content of our page by implementing basic concepts of graphic design: typography, color, and layout.

 ## Instructions